 Kids' Choice Awards 2012: While Jennette McCurdy won Favorite Sidekick for the second year in a row note nominated with Nathan Kress, Jerry Trainor, and Wizards' Jennifer Stone, the show itself lost Favorite TV Show to Victorious, while Miranda Cosgrove again lost to Selena Gomez for Favorite Actress (with the Bieber effect in full swing).

 Base Breaker: Sam Puckett, much moreso than Megan, her Creator's Pet-ish counterpart from Drake & Josh, who was almost unanimously hated by the fanbase.
+She is one of the few characters in any media who qualifies as both the Ensemble Darkhorse and The Scrappy.
 Reactions on the character range all the way from "never watching the show again", to "best character ever".

 The Sam/Freddie and Carly/Freddie divide eventually shattered the base completely.
 Even more so than in most series that involve opposing canon couples, there is almost no interaction between the 2 sides and what little there is either a free for all shipping war on Tumblr, or heavily regulated on the iCarly Wiki.